plastilinn/docs/pages/sections/Unit_economics.md

 ## 👉 Example (SpaceX)

-Calculating the unit economics of a typical SpaceX space launch service involves understanding the revenue and costs associated with a single launch, which helps in determining profitability and financial viability.
+<div style="background-color: #f5f5f5; padding: 10px;">Calculating the unit economics of a typical SpaceX space launch service involves understanding the revenue and costs associated with a single launch, which helps in determining profitability and financial viability.

 **Revenue per Launch**